Expands TSC development to include COVID-19 related Acute Respiratory Distress Syndrome as enrollment in Phase 2 on-ambulance stroke trial is delayed

-CHARLOTTESVILLE, Va., May 09, 2019 (GLOBE NEWSWIRE) -- Diffusion Pharmaceuticals Inc. (DFFN), a cutting-edge biotechnology company developing new treatments for life-threatening medical conditions by improving the body’s ability to bring oxygen to the areas where it is needed most, today reported financial results for the three months ended March 31, 2019 and provided a business update.
+CHARLOTTESVILLE, Va., May 11, 2020 (GLOBE NEWSWIRE) -- Diffusion Pharmaceuticals Inc. (DFFN) (“Diffusion” or “the Company”), a cutting-edge biotechnology company developing new treatments for life-threatening medical conditions by improving the body’s ability to deliver oxygen to the areas where it is needed most, today reported financial results for the three months ended March 31, 2020 and provided a business update.

 First Quarter Financial Results

-Research and development expenses were $1.7 million for the first quarter of 2019, compared with $1.8 million for the first quarter of 2018.
-The slight decrease was mainly attributable to a $0.5 million decline in expenses related to the Company’s Phase 3 GBM trial, offset by a $0.4 million increase in expense related to the commencement of its Phase 2 stroke trial.
+Research and development expenses were $1.5 million for the first quarter of 2020, compared with $1.7 million for first quarter of 2019.
+The decrease was mainly attributable to a $0.4 million decline in expense related to the Company’s Phase 3 GBM trial, the lead-in portion of which was completed in December 2019, partially offset by a $0.1 million increase in manufacturing costs and a $0.1 million increase in expense related to our Phase 2 stroke trial.

 About Diffusion Pharmaceuticals Inc.